 COFFEE SHOP FURNITURE: 8 TIPS FOR FURNISHING YOUR COFFEE HOUSE

-Small spaces can create chaos when it comes to choosing furniture.
-And we know furnishing a coffee shop can leave you with a headache that not even caffeine and a croissant can fix.
-But, it doesn’t have to be that way; although larger eateries have space to experiment with different themes and trends, coffee shops have a special kind of ambience and they are the perfect space to display individual style and character.
-Here are our top 8 coffee shop furniture tips for 2019.
+Although larger eateries have space to experiment with different themes and trends, coffee shops have a special kind of ambience and they are the perfect space to display individual style and character.
+Here are our top 8 coffee shop furniture tips for 2021.

 1. Pick Your Style and Stick to It

 Whether you want to go sleek and modern, opt for a traditional approach, or choose a balance of both – decide on your style early in the design process, and stick to it.
 Mood boards can help to visualise your ideas on paper, and Pinterest is a must for any interior project.
 Choosing a style will help to narrow down your furniture search.
 Ultra-modern spaces can discount rustic wooden furniture.
 Equally, high-gloss white seating won’t tie in with a traditional theme.

 2. Have a Mix of Seating

 Coffee shop tables and chairs should cater for each customer when deciding which furniture to include.
 Dining chairs are a perfect choice for the casual shopper who wants to grab a quick bite, whereas a comfy armchair is perfect for a customer who would like to relax and enjoy a coffee.
 Stools are also ideal at a window table for those who want to watch the world go by.

 Dining chairs and coffee shop tables should account for most of your furniture, but a sofa and a couple of armchairs around a table breaks up the monotony and recreates a home from home.

 3. Don’t Over-stuff the Space